Melbourn Greenway: Shepreth FAQs

 During the early design stage of the scheme, we shared proposals for the scheme, which showed traffic calming measures through the village.

-In addition to the consultation and engagement that has taken place on the Melbourn Greenway, the GCP also held an engagement with Shepreth residents in March 2024, at Shepreth Village Hall.
-Discussions that took place helped to inform final adaptations to designs.
+In addition to the consultation and engagement that has taken place on the Melbourn Greenway, we also held a public event with Shepreth residents in March 2024, at Shepreth Village Hall.
+The discussions that took place helped to inform final adaptations to designs.

 Traffic regulation orders are legal documents that regulate how parking and movement is managed on the public highways, including changes to yellow lines, speed limits and traffic calming.